 Binge drinking is a cancer within American life.
-It’s harmful, it can be lethal and the consequences can germinate for decades.
+It’s harmful and it can be, and is, lethal and the consequences can germinate for decades.
 How do we feel about pregnant women smoking?
 Bad, right?
 Just a terribly unhealthy activity with potentially dire consequences for all involved.
 Yet, ubiquitous anti-smoking campaigns didn’t appear until the late 90’s.
 This should be how we come to look at youthful binge drinking: shock and horror and disbelief that we let it go as long as we did.

 Joe Schrank is Executive Editor of The Small Bow and author of the “I’ll Ask Joe” column.
 He is also clinical social worker, journalist, public speaker, and policy advocate.